Liver hemangioma

 Overview

-A liver hemangioma is a noncancerous (benign) mass in the liver.
-A liver hemangioma is made up of a tangle of blood vessels.
+A liver hemangioma (he-man-jee-O-muh) is a noncancerous mass in the liver made up of a tangle of blood vessels.
+Liver hemangiomas are sometimes called hepatic hemangiomas or cavernous hemangiomas.

-Most cases of liver hemangiomas are discovered during an imaging study done for some other condition.
-People who have a liver hemangioma rarely experience signs and symptoms and typically don't need treatment.
+Most liver hemangiomas are found during a test done for another condition.
+These liver masses are common.
+Around 20% of the population is thought to have them.
+People who have a liver hemangioma rarely have symptoms and typically don't need treatment.

-It may be unsettling to know you have a mass in your liver, even if it's a benign mass.
+It may worry you to know that you have a mass in your liver, even if it's not cancerous.
 However, there's no evidence that an untreated liver hemangioma can lead to liver cancer.

 Symptoms